SvenMichaelKlose/tunix/src/tunix/README.md

 ### "PI": Process info

 Discloses all internal information about a process.
-Returns a list of double- colon-separated key/value pairs, the keys being composed of upper case letters and digits only.
-List values are comma-separated.

-Currently returned fields:
+Returns a key/value list with these keys:

 * "ID": Process ID.
 * "FLAGS": RSZ